 Hexaminolevulinate (Inside the bladder)

-Used in a procedure for the bladder called cystoscopy to check for cancer cells.
-This medicine is an imaging agent.
+Used in a procedure to check the bladder for cancer cells.

 CysviewThere may be other brand names for this medicine.